mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/02_tdm_gui_user_types.md

 ## Tester User

-A Tester can create, extract or load tasks based on their role.
+Testers can create, extract or load tasks based on their role.